fedichkin/ForCodeBlog/README.md

 Print all simple numbers from 0 to natural number N.

 ## Task6
 There a number n > 1.
 Determine the decimal period 1/n

+## Task7
+Decomposed into prime factors of the number n > 1